surma/surma.dev/content/things/ditherpunk.md

 > **Note**: The code samples in this article are real but built on top of a helper class `GrayImageF32N0F8` I wrote for the [demo] of this article.
 It’s similar to the web’s [`ImageData`][ImageData], but uses `Float32Array`, only has one color channel, represents values between 0.0 and 1.0 and has a whole bunch of helper functions.
 The source code is available in [the lab][lab].

 A straight forward way to quantize an image with a given color palette is to find the closest color in the palette.
 In our scenario, we can look at the brightness of every pixel.
-A brightness of 0 means black, a brightness of 1 means white, everything else is in-between, ideally correlating with human perception such that a brightness of 0.5 is a nice mid-gray.To quantize a given color, we only need to check if the color’s brightness is greater or less than 0.5 and quantize to white and black respectively.
+A brightness of 0 means black, a brightness of 1 means white, everything else is in-between, ideally correlating with human perception such that a brightness of 0.5 is a nice mid-gray.
+To quantize a given color, we only need to check if the color’s brightness is greater or less than 0.5 and quantize to white and black respectively.
 Applying this quantization to the image above yields an... unsatisfying result.

 ```js
 grayscaleImage.mapSelf(brightness =>